AadhityaKumar/CSE5306_Project3/README.md

 Both architectures expose the same gRPC interface to ensure functional equivalence and allow direct performance comparison.

+This project has been edited to include 2PC and the RAFT consensus algorithm.

 ---

 # 2. System Architecture